C0WB0YS/C0WB0YS/README.md

 ✦ ✦ ✦ ✦ ✦ ✦ ✦

-Azure ✦ Chance
+Azure ✦ Noli

 Interact with care and or caution around me, I will have IWEC In some of my skins.
 Just interact carefully with me.

   No, I do not give a fuck if you " Touch " Me.
 TD/CD Just mocks a real thing.

 I am neutral about ships, But if you go out of your way to make any of my friends uncomfortable.
 I will go after you, I am hyperfixating over Azurechance and Twochance at the time.
-DoubleFedora Fan's DNI.
-Especially the weirdo ones.
+DoubleFedora Fan's DNI. the weirdo ones.

 Yes, I might be untalkative at times.
 Other times i might be talkative.
 I struggle alot with emotions and tones, No i do not require tonetags.